syne-tune/syne-tune/README.md

 You can see the FAQ [What are the different installations options supported?](docs/faq.md) for more install options.

+See our [change log](CHANGELOG.md) to see what changed in the latest version.

 ## Getting started

 To enable tuning, you have to report metrics from a training script so that they can be communicated later to Syne Tune,